-If you’ve faced addiction and are now working through your recovery, you’re not alone.
+If you find yourself with an addiction and are now working through your recovery, you’re not alone.
 In a national survey from the United States Surgeon General, 1 in 10 adults say they once had a problem with drugs or alcohol but no longer do.

 Just like the diverse nature of those it affects, addiction can take multiple forms.
 In 2018, more than 19 million people aged 18 years or older had a substance use disorder, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Many Americans struggle with alcohol addiction, drugs or both.
+Many Americans struggle with addictions related to alcohol, drugs or both.

-Addiction affects people of all backgrounds.
+Addiction can affect people of all backgrounds.
 It can strain your health and wellness, including your physical, mental, emotional, spiritual and financial health.
 While addiction may have disrupted your efforts toward financial wellbeing, you can be successful at building and strengthening your finances.

 While it can be hard to measure the emotional impact of drug and alcohol addiction, the economic cost of addiction to the country adds up to $740 billion annually.
 This includes the costs in related crime, lost work productivity and health care, according to the National Institute of Drug Abuse.

-For people addicted to drugs and alcohol, the costs can make an immediate and dramatic impact on their lives.
+For people who have a substance use disorder, the costs can make an immediate and dramatic impact on their lives.
 Using alcohol as an example, if you drank heavily every night (an average of 4 drinks a night) at an average cost of $3 a drink, you’d spend more than $4,300 a year.
-That’s the cost of a used car, and after a five-year addiction, that’s the cost of a new car.
-Other illicit drugs cost double that, with a gram of cocaine averaging $150 a gram in the U.S. according to the 2018 National Drug Assessment.
+That’s the cost of a used car, and after five years of this behavior, it can be the cost of a new car.
+The use of other illicit drugs could cost double that, with a gram of cocaine averaging $150 a gram in the U.S., according to the 2018 National Drug Assessment.
 Heroin is the most expensive at more than $900 a gram.
-Some drug habits can hit more than $10,000 a year.
+Some drug-related habits can hit more than $10,000 a year.

 How Addiction Impacts Finances

-While most people have set financial commitments, people addicted to drugs and alcohol may put their addiction ahead of living expenses and other financial responsibilities.
+While most people have set financial commitments, people with a substance use disorder may put their substance use ahead of living expenses and other financial responsibilities.
 A short-term need to fulfill a habit can take higher precedence than the long-term obligations of loan payments and bills.
 This choice, repeated regularly, can have significant financial impacts.

-Beyond the expense of the addiction itself, other financial effects of drug abuse include:
+Beyond the expense of the addiction itself, other financial effects of substance use include:

 Even one missed mortgage payment can lower your credit score, but if you miss several months in a row, you could face foreclosure.
 Mortgage servicers cannot file for foreclosure until the borrower is more than 120 days delinquent.
 If you’re behind on payments, it’s essential to know your rights.